Reporting in Black Communities Symposium February 28, 2026 | #REPORTINGBLACK

 A person sitting on a couch in a green sweater

-Lightening Round: Breaking the Cycle: Anti-Racist Practices in Newsrooms
+Lightning Round: Breaking the Cycle—Anti-Racist Practices in Newsrooms

 Lunch